Sony RX100 V vs Canon 5D Mark II

 - More heavily discounted: Has been around for much longer (launched in September 2008).

-If the count of individual advantages (bullet points above) is taken as a guide, the RX100 V is the clear winner of the match-up (16 : 12 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the RX100 V is the clear winner of the match-up (17 : 13 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

-In any case, while the specs-based evaluation of cameras is instructive in revealing their potential as photographic tools, it says nothing about, for example, the handling, responsiveness, and overall imaging quality of the RX100 V and the 5D Mark II in practical situations.
+In any case, while the specs-based evaluation of cameras can be instructive in revealing their potential as photographic tools, it says little about, for example, the shooting experience and imaging performance of the RX100 V and the 5D Mark II in practical situations.
 User reviews that are available, for instance, at amazon can sometimes shed light on these issues, but such feedback is all too often partial, inconsistent, and inaccurate.

 Expert reviews: Sony RX100 V vs Canon 5D Mark II